Suzuki e Vitara vs Toyota C-HR

 Who Should Buy Which?

-Buy the Suzuki e Vitara if: You want the lower entry price, prioritise performance, want lower running costs, or prefer Suzuki's approach to design and ownership experience.
+Buy the Suzuki e Vitara if: You want the lower entry price, prioritise performance, need stronger towing, or prefer Suzuki's approach to design and ownership experience.

-Buy the Toyota C-HR if: You need more boot space, need stronger towing, or prefer Toyota's approach to design and ownership experience.
+Buy the Toyota C-HR if: You need more boot space, or prefer Toyota's approach to design and ownership experience.

 The Verdict

-The Toyota C-HR takes 4 of 7 key spec categories.
-The Suzuki e Vitara will save you roughly $620 a year in fuel.
+The Suzuki e Vitara takes 5 of 7 key spec categories and comes in at a lower price.
+If boot space matters, the Toyota C-HR has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions